Is Miranda Lambert Dissing Blake Shelton & Gwen Stefani On Instagram?

 Miranda’s rare PDA photo with Anderson notably also came after a number of fans continued to throw Lambert’s name back in with Shelton’s amid the country star’s recent love-in with Gwen on Season 12 of The Voice, as Twitter user threw Miranda and Blake’s names back together on social media almost two years after their divorce.

 “Will we ever know why Blake Shelton & Miranda Lambert broke up?”
-Twitter user @nessaagalindo recently tweeted out amid allegations Miranda’s kissing photo with Anderson may have been a sly diss aimed at her ex-husband Shelton, while @itsbrabetchhh added as Stefani and Shelton flirted on The Voice, “Miranda and Blake were a power couple I miss them.”
+Twitter user @nessaagalindo recently tweeted amid allegations that Miranda’s kissing photo with Anderson may have been a sly diss aimed at her ex-husband Shelton.
+Meanwhile, @itsbrabetchhh added as Stefani and Shelton flirted on The Voice, “Miranda and Blake were a power couple I miss them.”

-Miranda hasn’t spoken out amid allegations her Instagram photo may have been her way of throwing a subtle diss at Blake and Gwen amid their The Voice PDA drama and hasn’t confirmed if she was telling the couple to “get a grip” over their flirting on The Voice, though this isn’t the first time Lambert has been accused of throwing out a diss in Blake and Gwen’s direction in recent weeks.
+Miranda hasn’t spoken out amid allegations that her Instagram photo may have been her way of throwing a subtle diss at Blake and Gwen amid their Voice PDA drama and hasn’t confirmed if she was telling the couple to “get a grip” over the flirting on The Voice.
+However, this isn’t the first time Lambert has been accused of throwing out a diss in Blake and Gwen’s direction in recent weeks.

-Miranda was most recently accused of having throwing out a diss at her former husband after she took to social media to acknowledge her 2017 ACM Awards nominations amid a whole lot of backlash from Shelton’s fans after Blake surprisingly failed to gain a single nomination at the country award show set to take place next month.
+Miranda was most recently accused of having throwing out a diss at her former husband after she took to social media to acknowledge her 2017 ACM Awards nominations amid a whole lot of backlash from Shelton’s fans after Blake surprisingly failed to gain a single nomination at the country award show, which is set to take place next month.

 While social media users accused the Academy of Country Music of picking sides in the wake of Lambert and Shelton’s 2015 divorce by heaping praise on the “Little Red Wagon” singer, Miranda was quick to praise the country music institution after learning last month that she’d earned six nominations to her former husband’s zero.